adjust/marmalade_sdk/README.md

 ### <a id="deeplinking">12.
 Deep linking

-If you are using the adjust tracker URL with an option to deep link into your app from the URL, the adjust SDK offers you the possibility to get info about the deep link URL and it's content.
-Since hitting the URL can happen if your user has your app already installed (standard deep linking scenario) or if he doesn't have the app on his device (deferred deep linking scenario), the adjust SDK offers you two methods for getting the URL content, based on the deep linking scenario which happened.
+If you are using the adjust tracker URL with an option to deep link into your app from the URL, the adjust SDK offers you the possibility to get info about the deep link URL and its content.
+Since hitting the URL can happen if your user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario), the adjust SDK offers you two methods for getting the URL content, based on the deep linking scenario that happened.

 #### <a id="deeplinking-standard">Standard deep linking scenario

-In order to get info about the URL content in standard deep linking scenario, you should set a callback method on `adjust_config` object which will receive one `const char*` parameter where the content of the URL will be delivered.
+In order to get info about the URL content in a standard deep linking scenario, you should set a callback method on the `adjust_config` object which will receive one `const char*` parameter where the content of the URL will be delivered.
 You should set this method on the config object by calling the method `set_deeplink_callback`: